 Learning outcome 1.
 Deeply and critically discusses the issues of algorithms and modeling theory, programming languages and systems implementation, data acquisition, protection and processing.
 2. Determines the possibilities of using computer science for solving practical and theoretical problems; Describes in detail the computer systems required by industry.
 Establishes ways to model and solve problem.
 3. Classifies research methods, discusses relevant technical literature in the field of computer science, means of preparing a report, writing a master's thesis and making a report.
 4. Adhering to the principles of good faith, conducts collaborative research, creates and uses software to solve the relevant task in the field of computer science, observing the norms of professional ethics, academic honesty and standards.
 5. Develops secure computer systems and network-based technologies in various fields, using technical knowledge and skills, information technology research and design methods.
 6. Develops new approaches for solving complex problems, creates mathematical models, performs algorithmic presentation, analysis and implementation.
 7. Divides complex problems into subproblems, searches for a suitable programming paradigm for each subproblem and implements it.
 8. In compliance with the standards of academic ethics, he/she investigates information relevant to the field of computer science needed for research and prepares a report/article/master's thesis, a small project proposal.
 Presents the obtained research results to both the academic and professional community.
 9. Solves issues related to computer science in a multidisciplinary environment, takes responsibility for these decisions, independently determines the professional development needs of the team members.
 Evaluation Criteria The goal of evaluation is to determine student's education results qualitatively in relation to academic program goals and parameters.
-Student may be assessed orally and/or in a written way.
+Students may be assessed orally and/or in a written way.
 A student's knowledge and skills are assessed through 100 points grading system.
-It consists of midterm and final evaluations, sum of which makes up 100 points.
-Grading system allows: a) Five types of positive grades 1) (A) Excellent - 91 -100 points; 2) (B) Very good - 81-90 points; 3) (C) Good - 71-80 points; 4) (D) Satisfactory - 61-70 points; 5) (E) Acceptable - 51-60 points. b) Two types of negative grades 1) (FX) Fail - 41-50 points, meaning that a student requires some more work before passing and is given a chance to sit an additional examination after independent work;
+It consists of midterm and final evaluations, the sum of which makes up 100 points.
+Grading system allows: a) Five types of positive grades 1) (A) Excellent $-91 - 100$: 2) (B) Very good $- 81-90$.
+3) (C) $Good - 71-80$: (D) Set i for the set of 1, 70 4) (D) Satisfactory $-61-70$.
+5) (E) Sufficient - 51-60. b) Two types of negative grades 1) (FX) Fail $-$ 41-50, meaning that a student requires some more work before passing and is given a chance to sit an additional examination after independent work: chance to sit an additional examination after independent work;